-- 3.6.2.7.
-The entire personnel of a committee shall not be changed from one year to the next; terms shall be staggered. - 3.6.2.8.
+Committee who may be appointed or elected to one other committee.
+3.6.2.7.
+The entire personnel of a committee shall not be changed from one year to the next; terms shall be staggered.
+3.6.2.8.
 The chair of a committee shall normally be chosen from the committee membership of the preceding year.
-Whenever possible, the chair shall be an elected senator. - 3.6.2.9.
+Whenever possible, the chair shall be an elected senator.
+3.6.2.9.
 The chair of a committee may request the Committee on Committees and Elections to replace a committee member for cause.
 The committee member shall be sent a copy of the request.
 3.6.3.
-Duties

-- 3.6.3.1.
-The Committee on Committees and Elections shall devise procedures for and shall supervise and administer all elections of members of the Senate. - 3.6.3.2.
-The Committee shall devise procedures for and shall supervise and administer all elections within the Senate, including elected officers and elected members of committees, except for the Committee on Committees and Elections. - 3.6.3.3.
-The Committee shall certify vacancies in the Senate and in Senate and Senate appointed university committees. - 3.6.3.4.
-The Committee shall supervise and administer the elections of Academic senators and of members to boards and selection committees, and it shall supervise and administer the elections or appointments of others to various positions as directed by the Senate or by the Executive Committee. - 3.6.3.5.
-Members of the Committee shall, when requested, act as tellers when votes are cast by ballot. - 3.6.3.6.
-The Committee shall decide in cases of doubt the eligibility for election or membership in the electorate. - 3.6.3.7.
+Duties 3.6.3.1.
+The Committee on Committees and Elections shall devise procedures for and shall supervise and administer all elections of members of the Senate.
+3.6.3.2.
+The Committee shall devise procedures for and shall supervise and administer all elections within the Senate, including elected officers and elected members of committees, except for the Committee on Committees and Elections.
+3.6.3.3.
+The Committee shall certify vacancies in the Senate and in Senate and Senate- appointed university committees.
+3.6.3.4.
+The Committee shall supervise and administer the elections of Academic senators and of members to boards and selection committees, and it shall supervise and administer the elections or appointments of others to various positions as directed by the Senate or by the Senate Executive Committee.
+3.6.3.5.
+Members of the Committee shall, when requested, act as tellers when votes are cast by ballot.
+3.6.3.6.
+The Committee shall decide in cases of doubt the eligibility for election or membership in the electorate.
+3.6.3.7.
 The Committee shall conduct all referenda to amend the Constitution.
+Committee on Constitution and Bylaws